Updated August 6, 2018

 Virginia Polytechnic Institute and State University is a public land-grant university serving the Commonwealth of Virginia, the nation, and the world community.
 The discovery and dissemination of new knowledge are central to its mission.
 Through its focus on teaching and learning, research and discovery, and outreach and engagement, the university creates, conveys, and applies knowledge to expand personal growth and opportunity, advance social and community development, foster economic competitiveness, and improve the quality of life.

 Mission Statement approved by the Virginia Tech Board of Visitors, June 4, 2001; revised in 2006.

-Founded in 1872, Virginia Tech has approximately 135 campus buildings, a 2,600-acre main campus, statewide educational facilities in six regions, a study-abroad site in Switzerland, and a 1,800-acre agriculture research farm near the main campus.
+Founded in 1872, Virginia Tech has a 2,600-acre main campus, educational and research facilities across the state, a study-abroad site in Switzerland, and a 1,800-acre agriculture research farm near the main campus.
 The campus proper is located in the Town of Blacksburg in Montgomery County in the New River Valley and is 38 miles southwest of Roanoke.

-Virginia Tech received 22,500 applications for the fall 2016 freshman class.
+Virginia Tech received a record 32,000 applications for the fall 2018 first-year class.
 Cumulative SAT reasoning test scores had a middle range of 1160 to 1340.

 Full-time Instructional Faculty

 More than 250,000 living alumni from every state and more than 100 countries.

 Board of Visitors